Cacti/documentation/Automation-Networks.md

 --- | ---
-Schedule type | How often you want to scan this subnet for devices Discovery threads | How many proccessess to spawn during the scan Max Runtime | to prevent the scan from running indefinetly Automatically add to Cacti | If a device is SNMP reachable and matches a rule from this subnet the device will be added Netbios | Attempt to resolve the hostname by netbios
+Schedule type | How often you want to scan this subnet for devices Discovery threads | How many proccessess to spawn during the scan Max Runtime | to prevent the scan from running indefinitely Automatically add to Cacti | If a device is SNMP reachable and matches a rule from this subnet the device will be added Netbios | Attempt to resolve the hostname by netbios